mmertama/FigmaQML/README.md

 * **Source**
     * Generated source code.
 Mostly for debugging .
 You may use Ctrl+C to copy it to an external editor.
 * **Figma**
-    * Figma produced interal content.
+    * Figma produced internal content.
 Mostly for debugging
 * **QtQuick**
     * Show QML rendering of the rendering - verify here that it looks ok.

 ## Views ##

 * **+/-**
-    * Navigate pages and views..
+    * Navigate pages and views
     * Figma project consists of "page" (or canvas) and "views" on each page.
-    * FigmaQML generes an UI for each view.
+    * FigmaQML generates an UI for each view.

 ## Connect ##

 **Update**
 * Read Figma data and generate QML out from it.
-* May take a while, When server is connected at first time, all the document data is retrieved, then trancoded to QML and rendered to UI
+* May take a while, When server is connected at first time, all the document data is retrieved, then transcoded to QML and rendered to UI

 ## Settings ##
   * **Break booleans**